cthoenes/azure-coredns-forwarder-sample/README.md

 If you deploy this sample you will get multiple resources:

-- a Azure Virtual Network to host the required resources
+- an Azure Virtual Network to host the required resources
 - a Virtual Machine Scale Set to host the DNS Servers
-- a internal Lodbalancer to distribute DNS taffic to the corresponding hosts in the Virtual Machine Scale Set
+- an internal Load Balancer to distribute DNS traffic to the corresponding hosts in the Virtual Machine Scale Set
 - a NAT Gateway for the DNS Servers to be able to connect to the Internet
-- a Virtual Machine in a different Subnet to be able to test the configuration
+- a Virtual Machine in a different subnet to be able to test the configuration
 - a private DNS Zone linked to the virtual network
-- a storage Account with the blob subresouce being private Endpoint enabled but NOT integrated in the private DNS Zone
+- a storage Account with the blob sub-resource being private endpoint enabled but **NOT** integrated in the private DNS Zone
-- a Azure Bastion to connect to the resolver VM
+- an Azure Bastion to connect to the resolver VM

 ## Tests after Deployment

 1. Connect to your resolver vm using Azure Bastion

-2. From the Console start nslookup by typing:
+2. From the Console start `nslookup` by typing:
 ```shell
 nslookup
 ```

-3. In nslookup type the name of the created Storage Account.
-Make sure you try to access the blob endpoint as this is the only private endpoint enabled subresources in this sample.
+3. In `nslookup` type the name of the created Storage Account.
+Make sure you try to access the blob endpoint as this is the only private endpoint enabled sub-resource in this sample.
 ```shell
 > storageaccount.blob.core.windows.net
 Server:127.0.0.53